Visual cognition in multimodal large language models: Introduction

 \section{Introduction}

 People are quick to anthropomorphize, attributing human characteristics to non-human agents \cite{mitchell2019artificial}.
-This tendency, far from being a modern quirk, is deeply rooted in our collective psyche, as evidenced through our literary traditions.
-Consider E.T.A.
-Hoffmann's ``Der Sandmann'' \cite{hoffmann1988eta}, where Nathaniel’s infatuation with Olimpia, a mere mechanical automaton with a limited repertoire of expressions -- her most notable being a plaintive 'Ach, Ach!' -- serves as a poignant example.
-With further technological advances, this phenomenon, once confined to the realm of literature, has now manifested in reality.
-Already simple chatbots like ELIZA \cite{weizenbaum1966eliza}, which used simple pattern matching and substitution methodologies, gave users the illusion of human-like understanding and engagement \cite{hofstadter1995ineradicable}.
 The tendency to anthropomorphize has only intensified with the advent of Large Language Models (LLMs) \cite{devlin2018bert}.
-These advanced AI systems represent a big leap from ELIZA both in complexity and capability.
-Unlike ELIZA's simplistic pattern matching, LLMs apply deep learning techniques to generate text \cite{vaswani2017attention}, learning from vast datasets to produce responses that can be startlingly human-like \cite{brown2020language}.
+LLMs apply deep learning techniques to generate text \cite{vaswani2017attention}, learning from vast datasets to produce responses that can be startlingly human-like \cite{brown2020language}.
 Astonishingly, these models cannot only generate text.
 When scaled up to bigger training data and architectures, other, so-called ``emergent abilities'' appear \cite{bubeck2023sparks,wei2022emergent}.
 The current models can, for example, pass the bar exam \cite{katz2023gpt}, write poems \cite{sawicki2023power}, compose music \cite{borsos2023audiolm}, and assist in programming and data analysis tasks \cite{poldrack2023ai}.
 As a result, the line between human and machine capabilities is increasingly blurred \cite{kasneci2023chatgpt,bommasani2021opportunities}.
 People not only interact with these systems as if they were humans \cite{elkins2020can}, but they also start to rely on them for complex decision-making \cite{dell2023navigating}, artistic creation \cite{bavsic2023better}, and personal interactions \cite{akata2023playing}.
 It is, therefore, natural to ask: Have we built machines that think like people?
-Or are we, just like Nathaniel, projecting human qualities into rudimentary entities that are fundamentally different from us?

 Judging whether or not artificial agents can mimic human thought is at the core of cognitive science \cite{simon1980cognitive,rumelhart1988parallel}.
 Therein, researchers have long debated the capabilities of artificially intelligent agents \cite{wichmann2023deep,bowers2023importance,marcus2018deep}.
 In a seminal paper, Lake et al. \cite{lake2017building} proposed core domains to consider when making such judgments.
 Published during the height of the deep learning revolution \cite{sejnowski2018deep}, the authors focused on domains that were easy for people but difficult for deep learning models: intuitive physics, causal reasoning, and intuitive psychology.